cheprasov/ts-jsbt/specification.md

 JavaScript Byte Translation

 ## Structure
-1-st byte define value.
+1-st byte describe value:
 - 4 bits is for value type
-- 4 bits is for value sub-type or byte length
+- 4 bits is for service

 |   1-st byte       ||
 |---------|----------|